 Trauma takes years to process, but the SLC and the Dreaded Private Sector approach to teaching with left leaning teachers who forget to put their politics at the door, but we are expected to do that, was the start to the end of my life.
 A boy that couldn’t do anything right, a boy that would struggle into manhood, because they couldn’t leave the prejudices to themselves.
 They would later get married and have children, and they would kiss their babies goodnight while they would wash their hands of figurative blood of all the guts they would rip out of students on a daily basis.
 Some had left or gone to other fields or gone to other districts.

-On an overcast day in December 1999, I bolted out of a classroom trying to run for my life trying to go onto oncoming traffic on the ol 101 (now known a state route 87), I wasn’t a fast runner, and they got me probably by the point where the fake gate was, which really was 100′ in retrospect.
+On an overcast day in December 1999, I bolted out of a classroom trying to run for my life trying to go onto oncoming traffic on the ol 101 (now known as state Route 87), I wasn’t a fast runner, and they got me probably by the point where the fake gate was, which really was 100′ in retrospect.

 the “flash of light” was the part where you could see the present day 101 and the skies more distant.
 If you are going westbound on 101 towards Manchester, just under 1/4 mile to the Exit 8 offramp, you can see the facility and where I saw that “light”.